MicrosoftDocs/visualstudio-docs/docs/modeling/adding-a-tracking-property-to-a-domain-specific-language-definition.md

 5. In the **DslPackage** project, also create a `CustomCode` folder, and add to it a `Package.cs` code file.

-## Adding Helper Classes to Support Tracking Properties
+## Add Helper Classes to Support Tracking Properties

 To the HelperClasses.cs file, add the `TrackingHelper` and `CriticalException` classes as follows.
 You will reference these classes later in this walkthrough.

-#### To add the helper classes

 1. Add the following code to the HelperClasses.cs file.